Ray Scarborough

-Rae Wilson Scarborough (July 23, 1917 – July 1, 1982) was a starting pitcher in Major League Baseball (MLB) who played for the Washington Senators (1942–1943 and 1946–1950), Chicago White Sox (1950), Boston Red Sox (1951–52), New York Yankees (1952–53) and Detroit Tigers (1953).
+Rae Wilson Scarborough (July 23, 1917 – July 1, 1982) was an American starting pitcher in Major League Baseball (MLB) who played for the Washington Senators (1942–1943 and 1946–1950), Chicago White Sox (1950), Boston Red Sox (1951–52), New York Yankees (1952–53) and Detroit Tigers (1953).
 Scarborough batted and threw right-handed.

 After his playing career, Scarborough coached and scouted for MLB teams.

 Early years and education

 Rae Wilson Scarborough was born on July 23, 1917, in Mount Gilead, North Carolina to Bina and Oscar Scarborough.
 He was the fourth of their seven children.
 Their father, who played semipro baseball, built a baseball field for his children.

 Ray Scarborough graduated from Mount Gilead High School in 1934 and then attended Rutherford Junior College for one year.
 He went on to Wake Forest University where he excelled academically and in sports.
 He played tennis, basketball, football, and baseball - distinguishing himself as a pitcher with a 33-9-1 record.
 (Note: The year 1938 is not included in his Wake Forest statistics, as the university's records are "incomplete".)
 He was inducted into the Phi Beta Kappa honor society and graduated with a Bachelor of Science degree from Wake Forest in 1942.

 After graduation, he worked as a biology and science teacher.
 He also played local semi-professional baseball in North Carolina.